rentruewang/koila/README.md

 Likewise, passing an empty tensor to build a computational graph (AKA **static graph**) isn't a new idea, but thoroughly explored in the popular [TensorFlow](https://www.tensorflow.org/) library, and a similar `PyTorch` wrapper library [KeOps](https://www.kernel-operations.io/).
 These libraries suffer from the fact that debugging programs in them is unnecessarily complicated.
 For example, `TensorFlow` was known for its ease of deployment but pain in development, to the point that users switched to `PyTorch`.
 During debugging, people like to see what's _inside_ a variable, to see if it contains an incorrect value.
 However, because static graphs only define relations, the values are not computed, thus making debugging difficult.

 `Koila` solves that by eagerly evaluating when being converted to strings, integers, or any Python values.
-This way, when debugging
+This enables seamless debugging while maintaining the ability to perform memory management that simply isn't available for a more straight forward `PyTorch` program, which dynamically (when needed) allocates and frees memory on the fly.

 ## 📝 Todos